NamkiuZhang/Deliverable5/README.md

 Q5. possible ways to fix:

-    1. do filtration to special character, for asp we can use Server.HTMLEncode(),
-    2. Use the HTTP head to specify type,use and specify a character encoding such as ISO-8859-1 or UTF-8
-    3. recheck input validation,consider all potentially relevant properties
+     Do filtration to special character, for asp we can use Server.HTMLEncode(), Use the HTTP head to specify type,use and specify a character encoding such as ISO-8859-1 or UTF-8 recheck input validation,consider all potentially relevant properties

 ##Vulnerability 2